pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

         raises an exception if they do not match.

-.. class:: HKDFExpandOnly(algorithm, length, info, backend)
+.. class:: HKDFExpand(algorithm, length, info, backend)

     .. versionadded:: 0.5